 NATALIE: In that desire though, it sounds like your husband at least had the gumption enough to say, “No, we’re not going to do that.”

 NATALIE: God forbid that you be an egalitarian.
 I actually don’t know where you stand.
 We won’t go there.
-I just want to say to those women who are feeling like I did for so long: “I just didn’t want to think of myself as a matriarch of the patriarchy.
-I just really wanted to support and love my husband.”
+I just want to say to those women who are feeling like I did for so long, like, “I just didn’t want to think of myself as a matriarch of the patriarchy.
+I just really wanted to support and love my husband…”

 REBECCA: The point was made in this appendix by the author that there were far more women bloggers promoting patriarchy than men bloggers promoting patriarchy.

 REBECCA: I don’t get the dynamic there.
 I’m not sure about it.
 But it’s very interesting.

 NATALIE: You know what it is?
 I loved God with every fiber of my being.
 If God told me to jump, I would say, “How high do you want me to jump?
 I will jump or fly or whatever You want me to do.”
 So when someone told me, “This is the way it is,” when Bill Gothard said, “This is the way it is,” I was all in on that.